 NeighborhoodScout's research shows that this neighborhood has an income lower

-is a lower rate of childhood poverty than is found in 51.1%
+line, this neighborhood has a higher rate of childhood poverty than 55.7%

 The Neighbors: Occupations